bee7er/Entrago/README.md

 entrago
 =======

-Entrago address book project in Symfony2
+Entrago address book project in Symfony2.

+This project was written one weekend and submitted to the Entrago company as part of an interview process for a Symfony 2 development role.

 Unzip the accompanying folder into the Symfony src folder.